 The County Council has worked with transport providers to put arrangements in place to minimise contact with members of the public on public transport.
 In some cases, the service will be “closed” to the public and operate as a dedicated home to school service, but in others, the County Council has increased vehicle capacity to ensure seats will be available for pupils travelling to school.

 The DfE have contacted us and asked that we offer support to schools and colleges who make their own transport arrangements and may be experiencing difficulties following the return to education in September.
 If you have identified operational issues with transport that you have organised, please contact email@example.com and we will try to provide advice and guidance where we can.

 If your child’s pass has not yet arrived, you can still use the transport.
 As with every other year, operators will carry children without a pass for the first two weeks of term.

 Officers in Public Health, Health & Safety, Human Resources and the Children and Young Peoples’ Service are updating model risk assessments for schools.
 Following consultation with partners and appropriate associations this will be sent to schools next week.

 Please see attached guidance regarding transport provision from September 2020 onwards (pdf / 308 KB).

 Schools have the flexibility to spend their funding in the best way for their cohort and circumstances.
 Find out more about the Coronavirus (Covid-19) catch-up premium.

-Guidance to support the use of tuition will be published as part of wider National Tutoring Programme communications later in the summer.
+Guidance to support the use of tuition will be published as part of wider National Tutoring Programme communications.